assaftenen/delivery/README.md

   - Order delivery component is container container that inject only the related Facade (as the Auth one)

   - Auth token is been saved to local storage and and been added to request Authorization header.

+  - Order Form with validation - all fields are required and the phone are IL patterns separated